 Estimated annual campus deadline: No mandatory campus deadline for Undergraduates.
 National deadline in September each year.

 The Schwarzman Scholarship gives the world’s best and brightest students the opportunity to develop their leadership skills and professional networks through a one-year Master’s Degree at Schwarzman College, Tsinghua University, in Beijing, China.
-Schwarzman Scholars will develop a greater understanding of China’s role in global trends while pursuing degrees in Public Policy, Economics and Business, or International Studies.
+Schwarzman Scholars will develop a greater understanding of China’s role in global trends while pursuing either an individualized academic plan or one focused in one of the major themes: public policy, economics and business, or international studies.

 Eligibility: Seniors or recently graduated students; 18 to 29 years of age; bachelor's degree either completed or to be completed by start of Schwarzman program; English language proficiency; for institutional endorsement, have demonstrated academic excellence (3.80 GPA or above).